masonmedia-projects/neil-whitford/README.md

 ## **.htaccess**

 1. Simple .htaccess rewrites are employed to remove `.php` extensions for pretty urls.
 2. The production site removes all .php file extensions for pretty urls, though this repo leaves extensions in so the local dev server will function.
+For every rebuild, remove .php extension from:

+    - `nav.php`
+    - `pagination.php`
+    - `home_banner_component.php`